-- Secondary curve fitting can used to have more control by adding a second pass to convert line segments into curve.
+- Secondary curve fitting can be used to have more control by adding a second pass to convert line segments into a curve.

-- This are the options to control the edges of the model and its style and details.
+- This is the options to control the edges of the model and its style and details.

-- It determines how the vector renderer do optimization of current frame with safe, good and aggressive option to reduce the file size.
+- It determines how the vector renderer optimises the current frame with a safe, good, and aggressive option to reduce the file size.